MicrosoftDocs/quantum-docs/articles/how-to-manage-quantum-workspaces-with-the-azure-cli.md

    ```

 > [!IMPORTANT]
 > This procedure actually re-creates the workspace with the new storage account.
-Ensure that all properties other than the storage account are exactly the same as the original, otherwise a second workspace will be created.
+Ensure that all properties other than the storage account are exactly the same as the original, otherwise a second workspace is created.

 ## Delete a quantum workspace